timelsass/customizer-social-icons/readme.txt

 6. Select the tab that says "Social Media Icons."
 7. Choose the social media icon that you want to add to your menu.
 8. The item is added to your menu, and will have the URL filled out with the social network's website as a placeholder to add your username into.
+9. Now you that you've added some social icons to your menu, you can modify the appearance of the icons in the "Social Icons" section in the customizer!

 = Q: Can I add/remove social media icons for social network x, y, z? =